amankachhal99/drawCanvas/readme.md

       mvn clean install
       ```
       A working build is present in the path `./dist`:
-      - `canvas.jar` -> application packaged as a jar file.
+      - `drawcanvas.jar` -> application packaged as a jar file.
-      - `canvas.bat` -> easy and fast way to test the application.
+      - `drawcanvas.bat` -> easy and fast way to test the application.

 ## Scope for Improvement